Is it finally time to return to the office?

 How about communication specific to the re-opening of your office workspace?

 Online communication.
 Keep your employees posted on what you’re doing to ensure their safety.
 Not only will this motivate more employees to come back in, it will also help make those who are already back at the office feel safe.
 There are many platforms you can use, such as your newsletter, social media, your website, or other communication platforms.

 Offline communication.
 With offline communication, we mean communication that is found physically at the office.
 These can be flyers, posters, digital screens, voice broadcasts, or anything else that can convey a message.
 Use these to communicate your safety policy, what to do when you feel sick, hygiene rules, or even something more comical to keep spirits lifted.

 And with clean we mean spic and span.
-You’ll have to disinfect your desks, chairs, mice, keyboards, etc regularly.
+You’ll have to disinfect your desks, chairs, keyboards, computer mice, etc regularly.
 The cleaning crew will have to come over every day instead of every week.
 Also, make your employees aware that they have to disinfect their work supplies too.
-If you install cleaning products at their desks, they’ll do it automatically.
+Distribute plenty of cleaning products to make cleaning up after yourself easier.

-Besides all the measures we already summed up, social distancing is the number one rule to create a safe workspace.
-Always keep a distance of 2 meters between each employee.
+Aside from the measures we already summed up, social distancing is the number one way to maintain a safe workspace.
+Always keep a distance of 1,5 meters between each employee.
 That means: they can’t sit face-to-face or next to each other.
 Leave at least one seat in between or sit diagonally opposite.

-To make social distancing easily manageable you can divide your staff into groups and let them come to work per unit.
-The others can enjoy their home office.
-You can find tips on how to create the perfect home office on our Facebook page!
+To make social distancing easily manageable you can deploy maximum capacities for each location.
+If you work in a corporate environment, you can divide your staff into groups and let them come to work per unit.
+Other units can enjoy their home office.

 Tip: Choose a software with seat booker to manage your social distancing in an efficient way.